MacabanteJ/macabantej.github.io/essays/the-price-framers-face.md

 ---

 ## Introduction
-As a college student enrolled in ICS414, I embarked on a comprehensive group project that involved revamping a crucial web application, HACC Hui.
-This application, integral to the Hawaii Annual Code Challenge (HACC), required significant updates to enhance its functionality and user experience.
+This past Fall semester at the University of Hawaii at Manoa, I embarked on a comprehensive group project that involved revamping a crucial web application, HACC Hui.
+This application was utilized by the Hawaii Annual Code Challenge (or HACC, for short), required significant updates to enhance its functionality, user experience, and to modernize the code base.

 ## Project Overview
 The core objective of our project was to modernize HACC Hui.
 This involved transitioning from an outdated class-based React framework using Meteor and Semantic-UI to a more current setup with React-Bootstrap.
 Our task list was extensive: converting various pages and components to Bootstrap, replacing underscore functions, shifting from withTracker to useTracker, implementing functional React, and introducing unit testing.